Crofters Holdings (Scotland) Act 1886: Background

 The cultural force of dùthchas [heritage] was pervasive in Gaeldom and was central to the social cohesion of the clan because it articulated the expectations of the masses that the ruling family had the responsibility to act as their protectors and guarantee secure possession of land in return for allegiance, military service, tribute and rental.
 It was a powerful and enduring belief which lived on long after the military rationale of clanship itself had disappeared and tribal chiefs had shed their ancient responsibilities and become commercial landlords.

 Land agitation in Scotland began because of the "Home Rule" movement in Ireland and information and opinions of this movement brought by fishermen to the Outer Hebrides.
 Believing that they were the rightful owners of the land, crofters used rent strikes and what came to be known as land raids: crofter occupations of land to which crofters believed they should have access to for common grazing or for new crofts but which landlords had given over to sheep farming and hunting parks (called deer forests).
 The strife grew more intense; the landlords hired warships for protection from the crofters.
 From time to time there were uprisings and riots.

 In the Representation of the People Act 1884 suffrage was extended to men owning land worth at least £10 or paying £10 in rent annually.
 This included many Highland crofters.
 The crofters wanted legal rights and the Comunn Gàidhealach Ath-Leasachadh an Fhearainn (Highland Land Law Reform Association) was established in 1885 in London.
 The Crofters' Party was established and elected five MPs in 1885.
 Is Treasa Tuath na Tighearna ("The people are stronger than the lord.") was their best-known slogan.

 The government feared that the "Home Rule" movement would spread to the Gàidhealtachd (Gaelic-speaking areas in Scotland) from Ireland.
 The Napier Commission interviewed crofters all over the Gàidhealtachd and made careful study of the crofters' position, publishing its report in 1884.
 William Gladstone tried to pass a new law granting crofters more rights, but it was voted down in May 1885.
 Gladstone left his post in 1885 but the other parties created a new government.
 Gladstone returned to power in January 1886 and the act was finally passed 25 June 1886.

-The Act
+The act

-For the first time in Scottish history, the Crofting Act of 1886 affirmed the rights of crofters to their land.
+For the first time in Scottish history, the Crofters Holdings (Scotland) Act 1886 affirmed the rights of crofters to their land.
 It also granted a legal status to crofting towns.

-The Act dealt with the following points especially:
+The act dealt with the following points especially: